AD2000X/idem-candidate-task/README.md

 Please work through the tasks below.
 Focus on **clarity of reasoning** and **reproducibility**.

-You may use either English, French, or both.
-When you choose only one language, please say why.

 ### Task 0 – Quick data overview

 Create a short overview of the datasets for each language: